 infiltration, antigen expression, and biomarkers for immunologic response.

-3. Radiographic and/or clinical recurrent and resectable Grade II glioma.
+3. Radiographic and/or clinical progressive and resectable Grade II glioma.

-5. For females of child-bearing potential, negative serum pregnancy test 48 hours prior
+5. For females of child-bearing potential, negative serum pregnancy test at screening

 6. Women of childbearing potential and male participants must agree to practice adequate

-8. Complete Blood Count (CBC)/differential with adequate bone marrow function to
+8. Complete Blood Count (CBC)/differential with adequate bone marrow function as defined

 1. Prior invasive malignancy (except for non-melanomatous skin cancer) unless disease